Dani3lx/Video-Entertainment-System/phase2/README (Developer).md

    eliminating the code smell of long parameter lists.

+3. The Dependency Injection pattern was used throughout the program.
+A concrete example would be in the `LikeVideo` class, where we want to modify the video's rating without concerning ourself with the construction of the video.
+So we utilized dependency injection design pattern where we pass in a video object through the constructor and uses it to perform the action.
+This way we do not have to use the new operator to create the video instance in the class, preventing hard dependency.

-5. The Iterator design pattern was implemented for the class Playlist.
+4. The Iterator design pattern was implemented for the class Playlist.
 Playlist implements the Iterable interface, and defines the class iterator within, which includes the hasNext() and next() methods.
    There are a variety of methods in PlaylistManager such as for example